Got questions? We’ve got answers.

-The eye exam includes checking for a glasses prescription, a full check of the health of your eyes and a quick and easy scan of your eye that looks at the 9 deep layers of the retina behind the eye to give Dr. McCulley an indication of early eye disease.
-Cost on the exam is $198.
+The eye exam includes checking for a glasses prescription, a full check of the health of your eyes, a wide field image of the back of your eye, and a quick and easy scan of your eye that looks at the 9 deep layers of the retina behind the eye to give Dr. McCulley an indication of early eye disease.
+Cost on the exam is $218.

 We take most major medical insurances, call our office for more information.

 No. Newer technology has allowed us to get more accurate readings of internal eye pressure to evaluate and manage glaucoma.
 Dr. McCulley will still test your eye pressure for glaucoma but will not use the "puff of air" test.

 Dr. McCulley will carefully evaluate your internal and external eye health, including a check for glaucoma, cataracts, and eye problems associated with systemic diseases such as diabetes and high blood pressure.
 We also have the newest technology in taking a scan of your retina, which gives us vital information about early eye disease.
 This scan is included in your eye exam for no additional charge.
 A vision assessment will determine if there is a need for eyewear or if you are a candidate for contact lenses.